cocogorilla/nonce/README.md

 nonce
 =====

+I got inspired by https://gist.github.com/andrewbartel/6587245 to turn it into a full object oriented implementation.

 simple php based nonce generation classes (composable, abstracted repository)

 The actual class code is defined between the comment blocks "code under test".
 Everything else is extraneous.